-The Act allows development contributions made under VPAs PAs to be in the form of:
+The Act allows development contributions made under PAs to be in the form of:

-- cash payments,
+- · cash payments,

 - the dedication of land free of cost,

-- material public benefits (such as but not limited to works), or
+- material public benefits (such as but not limited to works),

+- Affordable housing (cash payment or dedication of dwellings free of cost) or

 - any combination of the above.

-This Policy does not limit the form of contributions under VPAs PAs entered into by the Council.
+This Policy does not limit the form of contributions under PAs entered into by the Council.

-If a VPA PA provides for the Developer to make a privately-owned facility or land to be made available for public use, the Council will require appropriate encumbrances on terms satisfactory to the Council to be registered on title to that land.
+If a PA provides for the Developer to make a privately-owned facility or land to be made available for public use, the Council will require appropriate encumbrances on terms satisfactory to the Council to be registered on title to that land.

-Council may require a Developer offering to construct significant works to provide evidence to the Council's satisfaction of the Developer's expertise, and financial capacity to deliver the works before the Council will proceed with the VPA PA.
+Council may require a Developer offering to construct significant works to provide evidence to the Council's satisfaction of the Developer's expertise, and financial capacity to deliver the works before the Council will proceed with the PA.